Sreehari425/presenceforge/docs/FAQ.md

 PresenceForge is a Rust library for integrating Discord Rich Presence into your applications.
 It allows you to display custom status information in Discord, showing what users are doing in real-time.

 ---

-### Is this the official Discord library?

-No, PresenceForge is a third-party library.
-It implements the Discord IPC protocol to communicate with the Discord client.

----

-### Can I use this in production?

-PresenceForge is currently in early development (v0.0.0).
-While it works well, the API may change.
-Consider this before using in production.

----